 Elliot and I are finally able to speak without interruption and he tells me all about his business and how he got started.
-I’m a psychologist, so I am trained to engage the speaker.
+I’m a psychiatrist, so I’m trained to engage the speaker.
 Christian knows exactly what I’m doing and he graciously lets me have the floor for about 25 minutes to talk to Elliot and get to know him.
 He’s a really good guy.
 I wonder how he ended up with a barracuda like Kate?
 He’s got a cute, but twisted sense of humor and I really like that.
-If he wasn’t engaged to Kate, I could see couples dates in our future.
+If he wasn’t engaged to Kate, I could see couples’ dates in our future.
 Unfortunately, I don’t want to be around this harpy any more than absolutely necessary!
 And I know that Christian would agree with me.
-So that’s out!
+So, that’s out!

 “Ana, if I may ask,” Grace joins the group on the family side of the large living room.
 “Where did you study?”

 “Well, I started at Bates, but then I got a full-ride scholarship to U-Dub.
 So, I finished there and did my internship at the Center for Child and Family Well-Being while I was in grad school.”
 Graces face lights up.

 “Did you like it there?” she asks.
 Kate is again getting the look like she ate something bad.

 “I loved it there!
 I made most of my friends in college except for my best friend whom I have known for 14 years.
 It was a good experience, but I think the best experience was CCFW.”

 “What makes you say that, dear?”
 Grace asks.
 Christian perks up next to me as does Elliot, who looks over at Kate who is rolling her eyes.
 This girl needs an attitude transplant.